bayoh/Project-Target-Management-System/docs/PRD.md

 - Create and manage actions within interventions
 - Assign action leads and supporting staff
 - Track action status and progress
+- Manager achievements
+- Manager Issues, Needs and target(jobs, other)
-- Task management within actions
+- Comments on actions

 #### User Stories
-1. As an Action Lead, I want to create and assign tasks
+1. As an Action Lead, I want to create and assign supporting staffs
-2. As a Team Member, I want to update task progress
+2. As a Team Member, I want to update achievements, issues, need and targets
 3. As a Project Manager, I want to view action analytics

 #### Acceptance Criteria